ShihabYasin/Food-Delivery-App-Backend/README.md

-# Food Delivery app backend
+# Food Delivery app backend:
+### Used: PostgreSQL, Flask, Docker, docker-compose, PyTest, psycogreen(gevent), contextlib, ETL etc.

 Here building a backend service & a database for a food delivery platform, with the following 2 raw datasets: